cronkeep/cronkeep/README.md

-cronkeep
+CronKeep
 ========

-cronkeep is a web-based crontab management tool which enables teams to have visibility over what cron jobs are scheduled, run jobs on-demand, add new cron jobs in a human-friendly way, or pause a cron schedule from going off, without the need for sysadmin-level access.
+CronKeep is a web-based crontab management tool which enables teams to have visibility over what cron jobs are scheduled, run jobs on demand, add new cron jobs in a human-friendly way, or pause a cron schedule from going off, without the need for sysadmin-level access.

 ## Features